Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Model Details for SOE

 In the summary generation stage, we cannot observe $\mathbf{y}^{j\sim k}$, and our goal is to sequentially generate $\mathbf{s}^{j\sim k}$ given $\mathbf{y}^{<j}$:

 The generation of summary $\mathbf{s}^i$ can be factorized into sequentially generating the constituent word within it:

 This process ends until generating a special end-of-sequence token \texttt{<EOS>} or reaching a specified summary length $m$.
-We use the Transformer-base architecture \citep{vaswani2017transformer} as the backbone.
-To take into account more contexts, we adopt the segment-level recurrence strategy, similar to \citet{dai-etal-2019-transformer}, where the hidden states computed for far away snippets are fixed and cached to be reused for the next new snippet.
+We use the Transformer-base\citep{vaswani2017transformer} architecture as the backbone.
+For considering more contexts, we adopt the segment-level recurrence strategy, similar to \citet{dai-etal-2019-transformer}, where the hidden states computed for far away snippets are fixed and cached to be reused for the next new snippet.
 Gradients are not propagated to these far away snippets for memory and computation efficiency.
 This strategy allows the model to exploit information in history to the largest extent.